NeXTLinux/nextlinux-engine/docs/content/docs/install/configuration/using_env_vars.md

 NEXTLINUX_LOG_LEVEL=DEBUG
 ```

-The Anchore Engine will check for an environment variable named _NEXTLINUX_ENV_FILE_ if this variable is set the the Anchore Engine will attempt to read a file at the location specified in this variable.
+The Nextlinux Engine will check for an environment variable named _NEXTLINUX_ENV_FILE_ if this variable is set the the Nextlinux Engine will attempt to read a file at the location specified in this variable.

-The Anchore environment file is read before any other Anchore environment variables so any NEXTLINUX variables passed in the environment will override the values set in the environment file.
+The Nextlinux environment file is read before any other Nextlinux environment variables so any NEXTLINUX variables passed in the environment will override the values set in the environment file.